benaitcheson/coder-academy-terminal-app/README.md

 1. Users can create a pantry.
 2. Users can search for recipes.
 3. Users can rate and review recipes.
+4. Users can generate a recipe list from the items in their pantry.

 Include how those use these...